 Due to the large amount of topics covered and their multidisciplinary nature, it is strongly advised that the student reads the recommended chapters or sections before the class.
 These will be provided at least one week in advance.

-1) Lectures: During the lectures the proposed topic will be presented, always encouraging discussion.
-2) Discussion Sessions: When the topic allows it, groups of 3-5 will be formed for discussion sessions to solve particular problems related to the current topic with the main idea of understanding the system and developing different strategies to solve it, underlining the fact that there are almost always different approaches to the same problem.
-3) Biomedical Project.
-In groups of 3-5 the students will develop one of two options: either a business proposal for a technology based company for biomedical imaging applications, or a research proposal for biomedical imaging research.
-4) Oral Presentations: At least once during the course each student will have the chance to do a short oral presentation on a topic related to the Biomedical Project chosen.
+- Lectures: During the lectures the proposed topic will be presented, always encouraging discussion. - 2) Discussion Sessions: When the topic allows it, groups of 3-5 will be formed for discussion sessions to solve particular problems related to the current topic with the main idea of understanding the system and developing different strategies to solve it, underlining the fact that there are almost always different approaches to the same problem. - 3) Biomedical Project.
+In groups of 3-5 the students will develop the project for a technology based company for biomedical applications which makes use of biomedical imaging approaches. - 4) Oral Presentations: At least once during the course each student will have the chance to do a short oral presentation on a topic related to the Biomedical Project chosen.
 These oral presentations will be prepared individually and have a duration of approx. 20 minutes per student.

-Review date: 01-07-2017 HOMEWORK:
+HOMEWORK:

 Recommended research papers will have to be studied prior to each other's student oral presentation.
 Data analysis and representation for the laboratory sessions will need good skills in matlab/octave.

 LABORATORY SESSIONS: